elastic/kibana/src/core/MIGRATION.md

 }
 ```

-This change might seem trivial, but its important for two reasons.
+This change might seem trivial, but it's important for two reasons.

 First, the business logic built into `search` is now coupled to an object you created manually and have complete control over rather than hapi itself.
 This will allow us in a future step to replace the dependency on hapi without necessarily having to modify the business logic of the plugin.